 Intermountain Healthcare Innovation Fund

 As part of our relationship with Intermountain Healthcare — a not-for-profit health system based in Salt Lake City, Utah — Healthbox is the general partner of the $35M Intermountain Healthcare Innovation Fund.
 The Fund’s mission is to source, evaluate, and invest in innovative companies that represent a high return, high growth opportunity and that align with Intermountain's mission of helping people live the healthiest lives possible.
-The Fund invests in healthcare IT companies with a strong provider angle.
 The Fund is managed by Caroline Arenz, Leland Brewster, Dr. Eric Louie, Neil Patel, and Jeffrey Ries.

 The Fund invests in healthcare IT companies with a strong provider angle that meet the following criteria: